GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A program is a building of thought.
-It is costless to build, it is weightless, and it grows easily under our typing hands.
-But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
+> ### C++ certainly has its good points.
+But by and large I think it's a bad language.
+It does a lot of things half well and it’s just a garbage heap of ideas that are mutually exclusive.
+It’s way too big, way too complex.
+And it’s obviously built by a committee.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts